 - Clean Eating Balsamic Garlic Cashew Dressing

-- 2 tablespoon honey (or more to taste if your berries are not ver sweet)
+- 2 tbsp. honey (or more to taste if your berries are not very sweet)

 - 2 tbsp. olive oil

 Place all ingredients in a blender and blend until smooth.